ssssam/omnibus-codethink-toolchain/README.md

 ### Optional stuff

-You can change the number of parallel workers with this for example:
+You can change the number of parallel workers by adding `workers:2` to the --override parameter (which is a comma-separated list)

-    omnibus build codethink-toolchain --override workers:2